Follow @scope_views

 2020 FC-100DZ on the left, c.
 1992 FC-100 on the right.
 Note the FC-100 is an ‘F’ lens, so both are fully multi-coated 100m F8 Steinheil fluorite doublets.

-FC-100DZ Strehl stays diffraction limited from blue to deep red.
+FC-100DZ Strehl stays diffraction limited from blue to deep red: this matters.

 Excerpt from the FS-series manual regarding front vs rear fluorite: the FS was Front Surface fluorite.